Ramona Koval: Early life

+Career

 Koval has written books, journalism for many newspapers and international journals, and her interviews have been published in book form.
 Her collection of international literary interviews is Speaking Volumes: Conversations with remarkable writers, Scribe, 2010.

 Koval has traveled extensively and documented conversations with some of the most exciting and respected authors writing in English, and she has made several radio documentaries.
 She is an active participant in the various Australian literary festivals, and has been invited to take part in international Literary festivals – including the Edinburgh International Book Festival, Montreal's Blue Metropolis literary festival, the UK's Cheltenham Literature Festival.

-In 1995 Koval won the Order of Australia Media Award for a series of radio programs entitled "Writing from the Centre" and broadcast on ABC Radio National.
+In 1995, Koval won the Order of Australia Media Award for a series of radio programs entitled "Writing from the Centre" and broadcast on ABC Radio National.

 Koval has served on the board of the Australian Book Review, and has served on the Victorian Premier's Literary Award Advisory Committee, and the Asialink Awards Literary Committee.
 She has judged the radio section of the Walkley Awards twice, and been a judge of non-fiction for the Victorian Premier's Literary Awards twice, once as chair of the committee.

-In 2002 Koval was elected to the position of staff-elected Director on the ABC Board.
+In 2002, Koval was elected to the position of staff-elected Director on the ABC Board.
 She held this position during a period of intense controversy, until the position was abolished in 2006 following an amendment to the ABC Act by the Howard Government.

-In 2008 she was invited to be one of 1000 people taking part in the Australia 2020 Summit to "help shape a long term strategy for the nation's future".
+In 2008, she was invited to be one of 1000 people taking part in the Australia 2020 Summit to "help shape a long term strategy for the nation's future".

-In 2015 she was appointed Honorary Fellow at the Centre for Advancing Journalism, University of Melbourne.
+In 2015, she was appointed Honorary Fellow at the Centre for Advancing Journalism, University of Melbourne.

 She is the mother of two daughters, Emma Kowal and Sara Kowal, and the grandmother of five granddaughters and a grandson.